arcticmatt/pencil-flip/content/Misc/learn.md

 >As clerkes ben ful subtile and ful queynte;
 >And prively he caughte hire by the queynte,

-This chivalrous tidbit was told to me by my friend Sid, courtesy of Jennifer Jahner (a professor at Caltech).
+My friend Sid, courtesy of Jennifer Jahner (a Caltech prof), told me this chivalrous tidbit.

 ### 01.30.16
 My friend Sihui sent me a picture of congee, which is rice porridge.